hicapacity/hicapacity-site/_posts/2012-02-06-hicapacity-org-two-point-oh.markdown

 Read about Jekyll here - [https://github.com/mojombo/jekyll](https://github.com/mojombo/jekyll)

 ### Presentation by Julie
-Take time out of your day to come to Julie's presentation about Jekyll on Thursday, February 9, 2012.
+Take time out of your day to come to Julie's presentation about Jekyll on Thursday, February 9, 2012 - 7 PM at the makerspace.